rdeneau/book-typescript-object-creation/doc/class-inheritance.md

 ### Base class methods

-We can use `super` to access the base class methods from an overriding member the same way we are using `this` for the current class members:
+We can use `super` to access the base class methods [^1] the same way we are using `this` for the current class members:

+[^1] In TypeScript, only `public` and `protected` methods are callable with `super`.
+Otherwise, we get the error `Property 'xxx' is private and only accessible within class 'Xyz'`.

 ```ts
 abstract class Base {